Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 Project introduction

-The Strand Optimisation Project is a joint NZ Transport Agency Waka Kotahi (NZTA) and Auckland Transport (AT) project.
+The Strand Optimisation Project is a joint project between NZ Transport Agency Waka Kotahi (NZTA) and Auckland Transport (AT).
 The project runs along The Strand between Alten Road and Tāmaki Drive in Auckland.
-This is a project that aims to improve efficiency travel choices and safety along this corridor.
+The project aims to improve efficiency, travel choice and safety along this busy corridor.

 • Project type